-Life can be challenging.
+Life can be a pain.
 You may have to deal with difficult people, stressful circumstances, conflicting ideals, and ethical dilemmas.
-Feeling tested by life is not pleasant to experience but rather unsettling.
+Feeling tested by a life that is challenging is not pleasant to experience but rather unsettling.
 People often struggle inwardly when they are obliged to face their own human limitations

 I would suggest that you can usually choose between five types of response to each thing life throws up at you: these options are avoidance, passivity, assertion, forcefulness or collaboration.